 Does It Have a Sign-Up Bonus?

 There is no current sign-up bonus.
-However, new applicants receive , with a 3% balance transfer fee.
+However, new applicants receive 0%* for 18 months on purchases and balance transfers*0% for 12 months on Purchases, with a 5% or $5 balance transfer fee.
 This is a very competitive interest-free promotional financing term at publishing time.

 Citi Simplicity’s Advantages

 Simplicity removes two of the most bothersome credit card charges, the late fee and the penalty interest rate.
 These two penalties can be extremely costly to cardholders in debt who might occasionally make a late payment.
-The offer for financing is exceptional, because it allows cardholders nearly two years to pay off their balance transfers and purchases before incurring interest charges on their remaining balance.
+The offer for 0%* for 18 months on purchases and balance transfers*0% for 12 months on Purchases financing is exceptional, because it allows cardholders nearly two years to pay off their balance transfers and purchases before incurring interest charges on their remaining balance.
 This card’s benefits are also above average, including Citi’s Price Rewind, extended warranty coverage and compatibility with the Apple Pay contactless payment system.

 Citi Simplicity’s Disadvantages